apache/sling-old-svn-mirror/samples/espblog/README.txt

 HOW TO TEST
 -----------
-Start by logging in at http://localhost:8888/?sling:authRequestLogin=true, using username=admin and password=admin (TODO: there should be a link for that on the sling index.html page).
+Start by logging in at http://localhost:8888/?sling:authRequestLogin=true, using username=admin and password=admin (or use the "login" link on the /index.html page).

-Once logged in, this should display the "Welcome to the Sling Launchpad" index.html page.
+Once logged in, /index.html should say "you are currently logged in as user "admin" to workspace "default".

 Then, http://localhost:8888/content/espblog/*.html should display the "Sling ESP blog sample" page, with the Home/Admin/New Post/... menu.